lnmaurer/amforth-float/README.txt

 Floating-Point words:

->FLOAT yes (known bugs: exponent can't start with a '+' -- will be fixed with a new version of amforth that modifies NUMBER) D>F yes
+>FLOAT yes (known bugs: exponent will be off if there are more digits in the number than can be stored in a double; exponent can't start with a '+' -- will be fixed with a new version of amforth that modifies NUMBER)
+D>F yes
 F! yes
 F* yes